cam-inc/viron/demo/README.md

 # viron-demo

-This Project provides Viron Demonstration API Server.
+This Project provides VIRON Demonstration API Server.
-If you want to try this server, visit to [Viron](https://cam-inc.github.io/viron/latest),
-And add EndPoint `https://viron.camplat.com/swagger.json` .
+If you want to try this server, visit to [VIRON](https://cam-inc.github.io/viron/latest), And add EndPoint `https://viron.camplat.com/swagger.json` .

 If you want to start development quickly, see [example-email](../example-email)